kingdonb/kccnceu2021/README.md

 I switched to `Ingress` for the receiver instead, which is also demonstrated in the **present** branch of the `kingdonb/kccnceu2021` repo.

+To get the load balancer working, just delete all of the NetworkPolicy resources in there if you have this issue too.
+Drat.
+This is embarassing.

+In my demo, I actually removed the network policies in advance so that this would work.
+When you ran `flux bootstrap` you probably put them back, and will likely hit this issue again.

 Moving on... (it works!)

 ### Wordpress